timmliu/picnic/_posts/2015-07-18-sst-2015-team-prize-structure.md

 > **Note to serving ones:**
 1. Prizes for winning team
-2. Prizes for first place verse memorization, 1 for brothers, 1 for sisters
+2. Prizes for first place verse memorization, one for brothers, one for sisters